Julian Castro admits Hatch Act 'mistake,' calls for Kellyanne Conway's termination, in Fox News Town Hall

 "The first I learned of Christopher Steele or saw any dossier was after the election," Fallon said.
 "But if I had gotten handed it last fall, I would have had no problem passing it along and urging reporters to look into it.
 Opposition research happens on every campaign, and here you had probably the most shadowy guy ever running for president, and the FBI certainly has seen fit to look into it.
 I probably would have volunteered to go to Europe myself to try and verify if it would have helped get more of this out there before the election."

 Republicans have pressed for answers on the Hillary Clinton campaign and DNC's role in the creation of the infamous Steele dossier, written by British ex-spy Christopher Steele.
-The Clinton campaign and DNC, through the opposition research firm Fusion GPS, funded the dossier's creation by a foreign national.
+The Clinton campaign and DNC, through the opposition research firm Fusion GPS, funded the dossier's creation by the foreign national.

 A key source for Steele was an ex-Russian intelligence officer, according to notes obtained by The Hill and written by Justice Department official Bruce Ohr.
 “Much of the collection about the Trump campaign ties to Russia comes from a former Russian intelligence officer (? not entirely clear) who lives in the U.S.,” Ohr wrote.